afrechtoasta/myPortfolio/manual.md

 <https://www.britannica.com/topic/The-Sims>

 ---
-AI Statment: Grammarly and ChatGPT was used to enhance my assignment
+AI Statment: Grammarly was used to Spellcheck and ChatGPT was used to enhance my assignment